-- 1.073% for Direct Subsidized Loans and Direct Unsubsidized Loans - 4.292% for Direct PLUS Loans
+- 1.06 % for Direct Subsidized Loans and Direct Unsubsidized Loans - 1.068 % for Direct PLUS Loans

-Students must enroll at least half-time (6 semester hours per term) to borrow a federal student loan.
-The loan is disbursed in equal installments with disbursements at the beginning of each semester.
+Students must be enrolled at least half-time (6 credit hours per term) to borrow a federal student loan.
+The loan is disbursed in 2 equal installments with disbursements at the beginning of each semester for a full year loan.
+One semester loans will have 2 equal installments within the semester the loan is taken out.
 First-time borrowers at Kishwaukee College cannot receive the first loan disbursement until 30 days of the first term attended have elapsed.